ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 application accessing the repository’s content via web services.

-The CellML project website and the CellML Physiome Model Repository are shown below.
+The CellML project website and the CellML Physiome Model Repository are shown in Figures 39, 40.

-**Figure 38**.
+**Figure 39**.
 The website for the CellML project at `www.cellml.org <http://www.cellml.org>`__.

-**Figure 39**.
+**Figure 40**.
 The website for the Physiome Model Repository project at `www.cellml.org/tools/pmr <http://www.cellml.org/tools/pmr>`__.

 | The CellML models on